ShadQm/ForAllHealthCare_Power_BI/README.md

 The ForAll HealthCare Dashboard is a Power BI report designed to summarize key hospital operations and patient activity.
 It visually presents bed occupancy, doctor feedback volumes, diagnosis trends, and billing insights in a clear, structured layout.

-## This dashboard is built for reporting and presentation, using static visuals without interactive drill-throughs or detailed slicer-based analysis.
+## This dashboard is built for reporting and presentation, using a slicer-based analysis for Patient ID and date.
  [ForAll_HealthCare_Power_BI.png](https://github.com/ShadQm/ForAllHealthCare/blob/main/ForAll_HealthCare_Power_BI.png)
 ## ⭐ Key Features
 ### 🛏️ Bed Occupancy Overview